john-science/python_for_scientists/classes/10_numpy/lecture_10.md

 #### sort

-You can use `sort` to put the elements of a 1D array in order:
+Use `sort` to put the elements of a 1D array in order:

     >>> from numpy import sort
     >>> a = array([1, 2, 3, 4, 5, 4, 3, 2, 1])